umer480/kubernetes/node_selector,node_affinity_taints.md

 ```
 This configuration ensures the pod is scheduled only on nodes where the disktype label is set to ssd

-**Advantages:**

-Supports complex expressions using operators like In, NotIn, Exists, and DoesNotExist.

-Allows defining both hard requirements and soft preferences.

-Enables more granular control over pod placement

 # 🔍 Operators in Node Affinity: